Parents, Families, & Support Systems

 The financial responsibility of a member.
 Dues can range in amount from campus to campus, but are used for chapter facility operations, social and sisterhood events, scholastic programming, and recruitment costs.

 The administrative offices of Kappa Alpha Theta.
-Located in Indianapolis, Indiana, these offices house staff dedicated to supporting the Fraternity, Theta Foundation, and Fraternity Housing Corporation.
+Located in Indianapolis, IN.
+Theta headquarters is home to the staff dedicated to supporting the Fraternity, Theta Foundation, and Fraternity Housing Corporation (FHC).

 A service performed by initiated members following the completion of the member orientation program.
 During initiation, new members will formally join the chapter by participating in Theta’s private ritual ceremonies.
 Alcohol is prohibited at any activities in conjunction with initiation.